Anabar/spamd-black-l/README.md

          :file=spamd.vasily.me/anabarblack.gz:
 </pre>

-The file `anabarblack.list` in repository is only example and is not renewing regular.
+The file `anabarblack.list` in repository is only example and is not being renewed regular.